RaspiRepo/AWS-IoT-SDK-for-Windows/README.md

 Rebuild and Run the the application.
 Check the changes in AWS IoT Cpnsole Dashboard under "Test".
 Refer above screen shot.

-The example code provided in this demo will connect AWS IoT and publish MQTT topic 5 times and loop stops.
+The example code provided in this demo will connect AWS IoT and publish MQTT Indoor AirQuality sensor value 5 times and loop stops.

 # Future Work